rik-degraaff/Subluminal/diary/project_diary.md

 - On Monday we will also make a final decision if the game is going to be round-based or in real time

 ##### Task division
-**LUC**: Definition of our software requirements for the project; brainstorming/design of our repository and branch structure and of our IntelliJ configuration
+LUC: Definition of our software requirements for the project; brainstorming/design of our repository and branch structure and of our IntelliJ configuration
-**DAV**: Setup of a rudimentary merchandise website as a gag for the first milestone
+DAV: Setup of a rudimentary merchandise website as a gag for the first milestone

 ### Friday, March 2nd, 2018 (RIK, DAV, LGK)
 ##### Decisions/ideas: